Ahmedredamohamed2022/EF_R2RVC02/README.md

 ## 4. Pin Configuration and Functions

 * Corresponding to the Block Diagram of the EF_R2RVC02, each pin name with its function is described in Table 1.
-Moreover, a typical application of the EF_R2RVC02 configuration is presented in Figure 2, where, CL=1pF.
+Moreover, a typical application of the EF_R2RVC02 configuration is presented in Figure 2 and its timing digram is illustrated in Figure 3.

 *Table 1.
 Pin Configuration and Functions*
 <img src="https://github.com/Ahmedredamohamed2022/EF_R2RVC02/blob/main/docs/_static/table1.png" width="800" height="200">